jaxxstorm/sensu-wrapper/README.md

 A very small, very crappy ruby script which wraps around shell commands and sends the result to a [local sensu socket](https://sensuapp.org/docs/latest/clients#client-socket-input) as an event.

-It's heavily inspired by [@solarkennedy](https://github.com/solarkennedy)'s [sensu-shell-helper](https://github.com/solarkennedy/sensu-shell-helper) but written in ruby and with additional options like TTL support
+It's heavily inspired by [@solarkennedy](https://github.com/solarkennedy)'s [sensu-shell-helper](https://github.com/solarkennedy/sensu-shell-helper) but written in ruby and with additional options like TTL support.

+A lot of the coding inspiration is from [@agent462](https://github.com/agent462)'s [sensu-cli](https://github.com/agent462/sensu-cli) so it may look familiar in certain parts.

 ## Usage